Photo Credit: Netflix

 In the late eighties, while navigating her divorce with her fellow filmmaker husband, writer-director Aruna Raje delivered Rihaee — starring Hema Malini and Vinod Khanna — a subversive film that unapologetically explored the sexual needs and frustrations of married women in rural corners of India.
 It was proudly feminist and hence truly ahead of its time.
 Three decades later, Raje is revisiting some of those ideas in a different world with Firebrand — Netflix's first original Marathi film, produced by Priyanka Chopra, out now — which follows a divorce lawyer called Sunanda Raut (Usha Jadhav, from Dhag) and is cloaked under a narrative that tackles relevant subject matter: sexual assault and domestic abuse.

 Citing official statistics, Firebrand lays bare the India of today, a country of 1.3 billion people where a woman is raped every 20 minutes.
 What it leaves unsaid is the high percentage of unreported cases, though it does hint at the botched investigations and the lengthy trials, which in turn result in inadequate prison terms handed to the criminals.
-The film's protagonist, Sunanda — who hails from an unnamed Maharashtrian village and belongs to a lower caste — is a victim of that broken justice system, which took five years to mete out a judgment on her rape as a minor and eventually handed out a massively-lenient three-year sentence to the accused.
+The film's protagonist, Sunanda — who hails from an unnamed Maharashtrian village and belongs to an oppressed caste — is a victim of that broken justice system, which took five years to mete out a judgment on her rape as a minor and eventually handed out a massively-lenient three-year sentence to the accused.
 It was made even worse by the fact that her parents refused to support her at all, a common occurrence in a country known for “honour killings”.

 Fifteen years on, now based in the Mumbai suburb of Powai as a successful lawyer, Sunanda has yet to recover from the ordeal, having developed post-traumatic stress disorder (PTSD) that affects her marriage and sex life with her architect husband, Madhav Patkar (Girish Kulkarni, from Deool).
 Her career, where she regularly fights for oppressed women in failed marriages, clearly owes a lot to the incident as well.
 No wonder then that Sunanda is a workaholic, who gives so much to her job that she's developed chronic neck pain as a result.
 One day, when Madhav offers her a massage, she falls asleep in his arms almost immediately.
 Seeing her personal life routinely suffer, Sunanda feels she is not being a good wife and guilty over not being able to give her husband what she wants.